 - Help train the new buyer to run the business

 Where Can You Sell Your Amazon Business?
 Best Amazon Business Brokers

 SMALL BUSINESS MARKETPLACES – (UNDER $100K)

-Smaller amazon business and micro-businesses are usually best sold privately by the owner through forums or classified websites.
-That is amazon businesses making less than $500,000 in sales per year.
+Smaller Amazon business and micro-businesses are usually best sold privately by the owner through forums or classified websites.
+This applies to Amazon businesses making less than $500,000 in sales per year.